-For background: I have had pain in my Gallbladder for 7 years which got worse when I lost 14lbs in a month (which is way too quick) and ended up with gallstones, which caused lots of pain and random attacks for 2 years.
+I had pain and inflammation in my Gallbladder area for around 7 years, which got a lot worse when I lost 12lbs in a month (which is way too quick) and ended up with gallstones, which caused lots of pain and random attacks for 2 years.

 Pre-op: I got to choose a hospital via the NHS so I went for a private one as it had the least waiting time.
-It was also private, so… y’know.
+It was also private, so it had less waiting time and nicer facilities.
 I had a consultation with my surgeon, who told me about the operation and we talked about what I can do before then to ease the pain and so on.
 I signed a consent form and he booked me in.
 A few days before the operation, I had to go and have my bloodwork done, get weighed and measured, get my temperature taken and get swabbed for MRSA.

 Op day: I checked in at 12pm and as it was a private hospital I got my own room, which even had an en-suite and a TV.
-Fancy.
 I had a couple of nurses come in to take notes and ask me questions about everything (allergies, etc) and then I saw the anesthetist and surgeon themselves, who talked me through the procedure and how I might feel and the risks involved.
-A bit scary.
-I also had blood taken but I’m not sure why.
-After a couple of hours of waiting (I was actually the first on the list), I had to walk to theatre and lie on the table, which is pretty scary.
+It was a bit scary.
+I also had blood taken.
+After a couple of hours of waiting (I was actually the first on the list), I had to walk to theatre and lie on the table, which was quite daunting.
 I got a canula in my hand (which took 2 goes, ouch) and I got some anti-sickness medicine, some pain relief (which made me feel really, really drunk) and then finally the anesthetic.
 The last thing I remember is saying ‘I feel like I’m at University’.
 Then, what seemed like seconds later I woke up and asked to see my husband.

 Post-op: I kept on sleeping and waking up throughout the day, not deep sleeps but little naps.
 The nurses kept coming in to take my blood pressure and pulse and to check on the IV drip.
 My heartrate was a bit fast (in the 120s) but they said it’s common to be slightly raised until the anesthetic wears off.
-I also had an irregular pulse for 24 hours but apparently that’s a fairly common reaction.
-I also felt ‘tipsy’ and dizzy for the day and into the next day as well.
+I also had an irregular pulse for 24 hours but that’s also a fairly common reaction.
+It was odd to feel ‘tipsy’ and dizzy for the day and into the next day as well.
 I was given some juice and a sandwich to eat, which I managed some of, but I was too dizzy and sleepy to eat I think.
 My fingers swelled up from the IV and my stomach looked pregnant from the gas they pump you with but I couldn’t feel any sort of pain or discomfort in my belly until the next day.
-I was discharged at 10pm the same day and as you can imagine, slept like a baby.
+I was discharged at 10pm the same day and as you can imagine, slept like a baby when I got home.

 Food, etc: I can manage small meals but if my stomach gets completely empty it really hurts, so I’ve been eating little and often.
 I can eat chicken, potato, baked beans, salad, ice lollies, small amounts of sugary things (I had some birthday cake and a candy cane), some crisps, some vegetables and bread.
 I can also eat small amounts of dairy but haven’t tried a lot of dairy yet.
-I can’t eat jelly, rice or oily or greasy things – it causes a lot of pain and sickness.
+Jelly, rice or oily or greasy things I have to avoid – it causes a lot of pain and sickness.
 Hopefully it should go back to normal within a few weeks because I really want a Chinese takeaway…!
 I can’t wear anything too tight, like jeans, because it constricts my stomach too much and I’m still bloated.

 Gosh, this was a long one, and one for a niche audience.
-If you have any sort of questions at all, even super personal ones about the op, don’t hesitate to comment or you can email me using the ’email’ section in my blog menu!
+If you have any sort of questions at all, even super personal ones about the op, don’t hesitate to comment or you can email me at firstname.lastname@example.org